antognini/type-safe-equality/README.md

 * For unrelated types `A` and `B`, `given Eq[A]` allows pairwise comparison between values of `A`, or `A & B`.

+## Can types parametrized with `Any` support equality ?

+No, they don't, because they would require for the type `Any` to support equality, which would defeat the purpose.

 ## Why do `enum` types need to derive `Eq` to be equality-safe ?

 It does not seem to be possible to create given Eq instances for enum types automatically in Scala 3 without using a compiler plugin.